 kitchen.yml

 Let’s take a closer look at the kitchen.yml file.
-Although Chef Workstation generates an initial version for you, it’s important to review and customize this file to suit your testing needs.
+Although kitchen init generates an initial version for you, it’s important to review and customize this file to suit your testing needs.

-Suppose you want to test your Chef cookbook exclusively on Ubuntu 24.04 using the latest Chef Infra Client.
-In this scenario, you can update the kitchen.yml file to specify the desired Chef version and limit the platforms section to just one entry, as shown below:
+Suppose you want to test your Chef or Cinc cookbook exclusively on Ubuntu 24.04 using the latest compatible client from your selected Workstation or system Ruby environment.
+In this scenario, you can update the kitchen.yml file to specify the desired provisioner and limit the platforms section to just one entry, as shown below:

 ---